cloudsrepository/AppiumMobile/README.md

         • I used the Data Driven Approach by using the TestNG framwork.

-# The project Sturcture is as follows:
+# The project sturcture is as follows:

         # Under the folder (AppiumMobileTest/src/test/java) ==>
            • 'base' package consist the 'TestBase' class which is using the setting the DesiredCapabilities, Porperties files, Driver etc. and extend this 'TestBase' class in all the above mentioned TestCases Classes.